ftCommunity/tx-pi/cases/hats/tx-pi-hat/README.md

 | [View](Exp_Wanne.stl) | [View](Exp_Wanne_Pi3.stl) | [View](Exp_Deckel.stl) |
 | [Download](Exp_Wanne.stl?raw=true) | [Download](Exp_Wanne_Pi3.stl?raw=true) | [Download](Exp_Deckel.stl?raw=true) |

+You will also need four M2.5x12mm countersunk screws.

 You may have to bend the part of the top covering the power button a little bit to prevent it from permanently pressing the button.